Try & Buy From

 Though essentially a violent thriller, Goldsmith does get a chance to show off his triumphant theme in short sharp bursts for most of the exterior shots of the train trundling through the mountains and the action finale as the bad guys are thwarted.
 While a melancholy variation of the main theme provides a nice contrast for Bronson's lonely agent, John Deakin, with a further variant for a possible love affair with the story's only female character; Marcia Scoville.
 The Deakin theme returns for the aftermath with an unusually haunting final cue which sees the bad guys dead or in custody, but Deakin standing alone in the snow as the screen freezes and draws in the rousing end credit and elaborate coda.

-Until this release Breakheart Pass had a strange past.
+The Breakheart Pass soundtrack had a strange past.
 We had a Japanese boot LP on the Poo label, with monophonic sound and about 27 minutes of score, with one track repeated.
 For most Goldsmith fans this disc was a prized possession in their collections.
 However, that was until an impressive CD appeared in the early 90's with the complete score, though still in mono.
 Although labelled a promotional release with basic artwork, this disc is still classed as a boot, though some believe it was actually pressed by an 'official source'.
-Finally we have this official release of this brooding but exciting western score, thanks to La-La Land.
+Then we had the first official release of this brooding but exciting western score, thanks to La-La Land.
+This sold out and we had a short 1000 copy re-issue with one missing cue and a cue created editorially by the film makers, which some thought was an actual missing cue from the score.
 Sadly the source is still mono but it is a slight improvement on the previous CD in terms of less hiss and considering it is mono is quite dynamic.
 Play it with a Surround Sound Processor and the fidelity is improved further.